icpc/live-v3/src/cloud-instance-docker/README.md

    ```
 6. Opt. use traefik to get normal domain names, look at docker-compose.yml in this repo.
 7. docker-compose up -d

+## TODO
+[ ] Make this package public.
+[ ] Change something, so we don't have to pass .env file, and only supply password.
+This is currently here for control panel, because code-server will steal all the environment variables.
+[ ] Create a reasonable admin panel.
+[ ] Make an easy-to-run example for Amazon ECS.